johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 ## The Amiga

-In the [Amiga](https://en.wikipedia.org/wiki/Amiga)'s heyday from the mid-80s to early 90s, pretty much everybody who could afford it used their beloved machine with the iconic [Commodore 1084S](https://dfarq.homeip.net/commodore-1084-monitor/) monitor or a [Philips
+In the [Amiga](https://en.wikipedia.org/wiki/Amiga)'s heyday, from the mid-80s to early 90s, pretty much everybody who could afford it used their beloved machine with the iconic [Commodore 1084S](https://dfarq.homeip.net/commodore-1084-monitor/) monitor or a [Philips